Only 13 NFL teams still have a legit shot at winning the Super Bowl

 - Visit Insider’s homepage for more stories.

-The Chiefs are still the team to beat, but they are beatable, as the Raiders showed earlier in the season.
-The NFC is wide open, with the Saints, Seahawks, and Packers all having a case to be considered the favourites to come out of the conference.
+The Chiefs are still the team to beat, but they are beatable, as the Raiders have shown twice this season.
+The NFC is wide open, with the Saints, Seahawks, and Packers having a case to be considered the favourites to come out of the conference.

-While 14 teams will make the playoffs this winter and fight for the right to lift the Lombardi trophy, according to the number-crunchers at FiveThirtyEight, only 13 teams in the NFL still have a realistic chance of winning Super Bowl LV.
+While 14 teams will make the playoffs this winter and fight for the right to lift the Lombardi trophy, according to the number-crunchers at FiveThirtyEight, only 13 teams in the NFL still have a realistic (at least 1%) chance of winning Super Bowl LV.

 Take a look below to see which teams are set to make a run at a title.